KasparEtter/ef1p/pages/email/email.md

 Header fields and body
 </summary>

-We'll have a closer look at the format of messages in the [next section](#format) but, because we already want to transmit messages in this section, we have to cover the basics now.
+We'll have a closer look at the format of messages in the [next chapter](#format), but since we already want to transmit messages in this section, we have to cover the basics now.
 A message consists of several [header fields](https://datatracker.ietf.org/doc/html/rfc5322#section-2.2) and an optional [body](https://datatracker.ietf.org/doc/html/rfc5322#section-2.3),